codewithkyle/Marmot/docs/cli.md

 1. Create a template file, for example `template.psl`.
 2. Package it into a `.marmot` archive.
 3. Validate JSON data against template slots.
-4. Render a PDF.
+4. Render a PDF or PNG.
-5. (Optional) Batch-render many PDFs from JSONL records.
+5. (Optional) Batch-render many PDFs/PNGs from JSONL records.

 Example: